 - INSURANCE AGENTS GAIN CLASS CERTIFICATION IN ERISA IC MISCLASSIFICATION CASE.
 An Ohio federal district court granted class certification in a class action lawsuit by insurance agents alleging that as a result of being misclassified as independent contractors by American Family Insurance Group, the agents were denied benefits to which they were allegedly entitled to as employees under the company’s ERISA-governed insurance and retirement plans.
 There were three proposed classes that were certified in this case, two relating to termination benefits and one relating to health, dental, life, and disability benefits.
 Jammal v.
 American Family Insurance Group, No. 13-cv-00437-DCN (N.D.
 Ohio Mar.
 2, 2016).

 - SEATTLE ORDINANCE PERMITTING RIDE-SHARING DRIVERS TO UNIONIZE IS CHALLENGED BY BUSINESS GROUP.
 The U.S. Chamber of Commerce sued the City of Seattle in federal district court in Washington for allegedly violating federal antitrust laws by issuing an ordinance allowing for collective bargaining and unionization of for-hire taxi and limousine drivers and drivers for app-based companies such as Lyft and Uber, who are providing services as independent contractors.
 According to its complaint, the Chamber of Commerce alleged that the ordinance will burden innovation, increase prices, and reduce quality and service for consumers.
 It claims: “Absent judicial intervention, the City of Seattle and thousands of other municipalities would be free to adopt their own disparate regulatory regimes, which would balkanize the market for independent-contractor services and inhibit the free flow of commerce among private service providers around the nation.”
-Addressing this issue, Richard Reibstein, a co-author of this blog, was quoted in a Reuters News Service article by Heather Somerville and Dan Levine on March 4, 2016: “If a municipality could pass an ordinance of this nature addressed to the ride-sharing industry, it could pass an ordinance of this nature against any industry and all industries.
+Addressing this issue, Richard Reibstein, the publisher of this blog, was quoted in a Reuters News Service article by Heather Somerville and Dan Levine on March 4, 2016: “If a municipality could pass an ordinance of this nature addressed to the ride-sharing industry, it could pass an ordinance of this nature against any industry and all industries.
 The law is a threat to all businesses the Chamber represents.”
 Chamber of Commerce of the United States of America v.
 City of Seattle, No. 16-cv-00322 (W.D.
 Wash.
 Mar.
 3, 2016).

 - RESTAURANT DELIVERY DRIVERS FOUND TO BE MISCLASSIFIED AS IC’S AS A MATTER OF LAW UNDER FEDERAL AND ILLINOIS LAW.
 A federal district court in Illinois granted summary judgment as a matter of law in favor of restaurant delivery drivers in their IC misclassification class action against two restaurants, Butterfly Sushi and Butterfly Thai Restaurant.
 The lawsuit sought recovery for minimum wage and overtime pay under the federal Fair Labor Standards Act (FLSA) and the Illinois Minimum Wage Law.
 The court applied the “economic realities” test for both the FLSA and state wage law claims, examining six factors: (1) the degree of control exerted by the company over the manner in which work was performed; (2) the workers’ opportunity for profit and loss; (3) the workers’ investment in equipment and materials needed for the task; (4) the specialized skill of the workers; (5) the degree of permanency of the relationship; and (6) the extent to which the services rendered were an integral part of the companies’ businesses.
 In concluding that the drivers were employees and not ICs, the court found that the restaurants retained significant control over the drivers’ work by setting the shift schedules, determining the delivery fees, and directing the drivers to more efficient routes; no profit or loss was dependent on the drivers’ initiative, judgment or energy, and any reduction in earnings due to fewer orders resulted in a loss of tips, not a loss of investment; there was no evidence that the drivers in fact made any investments in specialized equipment; no special skills were required; the drivers were hired to perform the work indefinitely; and food delivery was an integral part of the restaurants’ business.
 While the court expressed a willingness to consider other factors besides those six, it awarded judgment in favor of the drivers.
 Arunin v.
 Oasis Chicago Inc. d/b/a Butterfly Sushi and Butterfly Thai Restaurant, No. 14-cv-6870 (N. D. Ill.
 Mar.
 4, 2016).